 1. Food & Water Bowls-We prefer stainless steel or glass.
 We leave dry food and water down at all times.

-3. Wet Food- We vary types and textures, we will send home your kitten's favorites!
+3. Wet Food- We use a variety and will send home several cans.

 4. Litterbox-Your kitten is already using a large, high sided box.

 5. Litter- We will send a bag home of what they are using.

 6. Scratching Post- Your kitten already knows how to use it!

 7. Toys- Catnip mice, feathers on a stick, balls, etc. We will send

 8. Cat Carrier- If buying new, buy one large enough for an adult-no need to buy twice!

 When Baby Comes

 scratcher, and litter box set up in the room your kitten will be staying in for